 The Problem: Why Simple Assumptions Fail

-SVB's collapse in March 2023 was the punctuation mark, but the story began earlier.
-In mid-2022, regional banks lost deposits for the first time since 2008.
-Banks like Huntington, KeyCorp, and Comerica reported deposit outflows of 3–5% over a few quarters—far more volatile than historical patterns.
-By early 2023, even strong banks like JPMorgan (which had deposit growth) faced intra-month swings of 2–3% of total deposits as large depositors rotated into Money Market Funds (MMMFs).
+Silicon Valley Bank's collapse in March 2023 was the dramatic punctuation mark, but the deposit migration story began much earlier.
+In mid-2022—well before any major bank failures—regional banks experienced deposit outflows for the first time since the 2008 financial crisis.
+Banks like Huntington Bancshares, KeyCorp, and Comerica reported deposit losses of 3–5% over a few quarters, far exceeding the stable patterns of the prior decade.
+By early 2023, even strong banks like JPMorgan Chase, which actually managed to grow deposits overall, experienced intra-month swings of 2–3% of their total deposit base as sophisticated depositors continuously rotated funds into Money Market Mutual Funds in response to improving yields.

-The mechanical driver: every 1% rise in risk-free rates created a ~4–5% opportunity cost gap between what depositors earned and what they could earn.
-That gap was too large to ignore.
+The mechanical driver was straightforward: every 1% increase in the risk-free rate created approximately a 4–5% opportunity cost gap between what depositors earned at their bank and what they could earn in liquid alternatives.
+That gap was too large for relationship factors to overcome.

 The Behavioral Foundation